The OH Masers Towards IRAS 19092+0841: Results

-Table \ref{tab:oh-por} presents the Stokes parameters I, Q, U and V, the polarisation position angle ($\chi$) (angles are measured from N towards E), the linearly polarised flux P, the percentage of linear polarisation $m_L$, the percentage of circular polarisation $m_C$ and the total percentage of polarisation $m_T$ of each feature.
+Table \ref{tab:oh-por} presents the Stokes parameters I, Q, U and V, the polarization position angle $\chi$ (angles are measured from North towards East), the linearly polarized flux P, the percentage of linear polarization $m_L$, the percentage of circular polarization $m_C$ and the total percentage of polarization $m_T$ of each feature.
 The Stokes intensities are shown as zero in this table if their flux is below the noise level.
-There are two spots are not polarised.
-All the RHC of the 1665-MHz and the 1667-MHz components are elliptically polarised.
+There are only two features which are not polarized.